rmoriz/meldeplattform-scraper/README.md

 - Zig standard library only
 - No external dependencies required
 - Uses built-in HTTP client, JSON parser, and crypto functions

+## License

+This project is licensed under the Open Software License 3.0 (OSL-3.0).
+See the [LICENSE](LICENSE) file for details.

+Licensed under the Open Software License version 3.0